 Since the ground terminal is in the middle between +9V and -9V, it’s normal to call it zero volts (0V).

-What is Ground in High-voltage Systems?
+What is the Earth Ground in wall outlets?

 Questions?
 Let me hear ’em in the comments below!